The health and strength of your bones is not something you'll likely notice unless you fracture a bone at some point in your life.

 It’s not naturally in many foods, so your body needs sunlight to help produce it, and striking the right balance of adequate sunlight without suffering from skin damage can be tough.

-A good amount to strive for is 10-30 minutes of quality sunlight several times a week on your face, neck and arms.
-In summer, in the morning is best to do this before the intensity of sun reaches its peak in the middle of the day.
+A good amount to strive for is 10-30 minutes of quality sunlight a few times per week on your face, neck and arms.
+Try to get your sunshine fix during the morning part of the day before the sun reaches it's intensity in the middle of the day.

-Learn more: 7 Key Reasons Why You Need Sunlight.
+Learn more about the vital importance of sunshine in our blog: 7 Key Reasons Why You Need Sunlight.

 4. Help From Other Vitamins